11 Mukhi Rudraksha — Benefits, Price & Complete Guide

 | Single bead (loose) | Indonesia | Rs 800 - Rs 3,000 | Smaller beads at lower end, premium beads at upper end |

-| Red thread pendant | Nepal bead | Rs 3,200 - Rs 10,500 | Traditional Hanuman configuration; thread cost is minimal |
+| Red thread pendant | Nepal bead | Rs 3,200 - Rs 10,500 | Traditional red-thread configuration, thread cost is minimal |

-| Panchdhatu pendant | Nepal bead | Rs 4,000 - Rs 12,000 | Five-metal alloy cap; balances all planetary energies |
+| Panchdhatu pendant | Nepal bead | Rs 4,000 - Rs 12,000 | Five-metal alloy cap, balances all planetary energies |

 | Silver pendant | Nepal bead | Rs 3,500 - Rs 11,000 | Clean, durable setting for daily wear |